Mitigating Heterogeneity-Induced Drift in Hierarchical Sign-Based Federated Learning: Majority-Vote Error Analysis

 \begin{itemize} \item If $b = 0$ was sent, the number of errors equals $n$:

 \item If $b = 1$ was sent, the number of errors equals $M-n$:

 \end{itemize} With an equiprobable prior on $b$, the MAP detector chooses the $b$ with larger likelihood:

 Since we have established that $P_e < 1/2$, the ratio is $> 1$ exactly when $n>M/2$.
 This is precisely \emph{majority-vote}.
 For the case $n = M/2$, the likelihood ratio equals $1$, meaning that the MAP rule has no preference between $0$ and $1$ and may choose either value, for example by random tie-breaking.
 We reiterate that MAP is optimal, meaning that no alternative decoding rule can achieve a smaller probability of error than majority-vote, including the crude decoder that examines only the first received bit and outputs it.
-In other words, $P_e^{(M)} < P_e$, and the bound in Theorem~\ref{thm:1st}, which is looser than $\psi$, also holds for the majority-vote case.
+In other words, $P_e^{(M)} \le P_e$, and the bounds in Theorems~\ref{thm:1st}--\ref{thm:2nd}, which are looser than $\psi$, also hold for the majority-vote case.